 Dunbar Rovers FC is a progressive football club located in the Eastern Suburbs of Sydney.
-Established in 1991, it now has over 600 playing members playing at all levels of the Eastern Suburbs Football Associations (ESFA) junior and senior competitions as well as its representative teams playing in the FNSW NPL and GCL competitions.
-In 2015, the club entered its senior Men and Under 20 teams into the State League and won promotion at its first attempt in the FNSW State League 2.
-In 2017, it’s Under 13 to 16 representative youth boy’s teams will play in the National Premier League 2 and this year it will enter U14,15 and 17 girl’s teams into the FNSW Girls Conference league (GCL) for the first time.
+Established in 1991, it now has over 800 playing members playing at all levels of the Eastern Suburbs Football Associations (ESFA) junior and senior competitions as well as its representative teams playing in the FNSW NPL and GCL competitions.
+In 2015, the club entered its senior Men and Under 20 teams into the State League and won promotion at its first attempt into the FNSW National Premier League 3.
+In 2017, it also entered Under 13 to 16 representative youth boy’s teams into the FNSW National Premier League 2 and this year it will enter U14,15 and 17 girl’s teams into the FNSW Girls Conference league (GCL) for the first time.
 At State League level Dunbar Rovers have changed the football landscape by providing “fee free football” for all selected players based upon a sponsorship funded model.

-Dunbar’s first contribution into junior football came in 2008 through an official charitable initiative via a partnership with the Football Project of Indochina Starfish Foundation (ISF) www.indochinastarfish.org.
-Dunbar supports ISF in Cambodia, who are working in a number of ways to make a real and tangible difference to the children in one of the poorest regions of the world.
+Dunbar’s first contribution into junior football commenced in 2008 through an official charitable initiative via a partnership with the Football Project of Indochina Starfish Foundation (ISF) www.indochinastarfish.org.
+Dunbar supports ISF in Cambodia, who work at making a tangible difference in the lives of impoverished children in one of the poorest regions of the world.
 Dunbar sponsors an Under 14 Boys and Under 14 Girls team from Komar Rikreay (KMR) in the Battambang region.
 KMR provides non-institutional care and community nurturing for former street and trafficked kids.

 If you have any question’s please email us or call the Dunbar Rovers Juniors co-ordinator – Gerry Frittmann on 0413 647 664 or Christian Soares our Technical Director on 0481 989 117 (pls call between 5pm and 7pm on weekdays or between 11am and 5pm on weekend’s)